escalante/escalante.io/docs/index.md

 ### Download binary distribution

-You can obtain the latest version of Escalante from the Escalante repository...
+You can obtain the latest version of Escalante from the [downloads section](/download).

 ### Unzip it somewhere handy

-We'll install TorqueBox under your user's $HOME directory.
+We'll install Escalante under your user's $HOME directory.

     $ unzip -q escalante...